OpenBMB/IoA/_sources/customize/goal_submission.rst.txt

 Goal Submission
 #######################
-When all agents' Docker containers are successfully configured, sending a POST request to the local server to initiate a goal is necessary process, enabling the IoA to accomplish specific goals.
-Goal submission serves as a critical startup mechanism to validate the IoA's functionality by setting specific tasks or objectives.
-By defining these goals, you ensure that the IoA and its integrated agents are working correctly and can effectively perform their intended tasks.
-This process is essential for verifying the system's capabilities and identifying any potential issues before deploying the IoA in a production environment.
+After you have set up the server and client, you can send your goal to IoA.
 Before launching goal, you need to create a Python script.

 * Create :code:`test_your_case.py` in the :code:`scripts` directory.
 For example, :code:`scripts/test_paper_writing.py`